wownero-project/wownerujo/README.md

 You may lose all your Wowneroj if you use this App.
 Be cautious when spending on the mainnet.

 ### Random Notes
-- Based off monero v0.11.1.0
+- Based off wownero v0.2.2.0
-- currently only android32 (runs on 64-bit as well)
 - works on the testnet & mainnet
-- sync is slow due to 32-bit architecture
 - use your own daemon - it's easy
 - screen stays on until first sync is complete
-- Monerujo means "Monero Wallet" according to https://www.reddit.com/r/Monero/comments/3exy7t/esperanto_corner/
+- Wownerujo should mean "Wownero Wallet", since Monerujo means "Monero Wallet" according to https://www.reddit.com/r/Monero/comments/3exy7t/esperanto_corner/

 ### TODO
 - see taiga.getmonero.org & issues on github